Build Your Brand

 Your marketable skills begin with your talent and your sound, but there’s more to this picture too–your consistency, dedication, professionalism and personality carry a lot of weight with your fans and with the people who want to hire you.

 At the “superstar” level, DJs are a unique breed because they have to manage multiple aspects of their public persona.
 It’s not enough just to tour the world with an expensive light show, or to mix a mind-blowing set with passion and creativity.
 You literally have to be an arbiter of the future–attuned to emerging trends and technologies, and ahead of the curve with your selections, remixes, and productions–while still maintaining a vestige of the sound and style that got you there.
 That’s not easy; just ask Tiesto, BT and Richie Hawtin, or even eclectic outliers like Ellen Allien or Amon Tobin, both of whom have reinvented themselves more times than we can count, but draw packed houses consistently.
+At every stage of your growth you need to be thinking about your future, for example during you very first gigs you could throw Promotional pencils into the crowd, to start getting your name out there.

 If you’re just starting out as a DJ, we know it feels great to drop a mix that really shakes up your local club.
 But if you’re looking to pursue this as a career, where do you go from here?
 Defining and curating your brand is really the key to moving forward.